Chandranil16/Personal-Portfolio/README.md

 - **Academics**: Educational qualifications and timeline
 - **Projects**: List of key projects with descriptions and links
 - **Skills**: Technologies and tools I work with
-- **Social Links**: social media platform links such as github, linkedin
+- **Social Links**: social media platform links such as github, linkedin, etc
 - **Resume**: Downloadable resume link
+- **Contact**: Contact form to collaborate for work or other opportunities

 ## 🚀 Tech Stack